FailcoderAddons/SVUI/README.md

 ## Release Version

-If you are looking for the most current release version (non-development) [you can find it here](http://www.wowinterface.com/downloads/fileinfo.php?id=16837#info)
+If you are looking for the most current release version (non-development) you can find it at [WowInterface](http://www.wowinterface.com/downloads/info23519-SuperVillainUI.html#info) or [Curse](http://www.curse.com/addons/wow/supervillain-ui)

 ## License

-SuperVillain UI (development version) is licensed under the [Creative Commons Attribution-ShareAlike 3.0 License](http://creativecommons.org/licenses/by-sa/3.0/).
-You are free to share and edit this addon, however please abide by the license terms when doing so.
+SuperVillain UI is licensed under the The MIT License.
+Copyright (c) 2010, Munglunch (Steve Jackson).